 Context of South Africa

-South Africa, officially the Republic of South Africa, is the southernmost country in Africa.
-It is bounded to the south by 2,798 kilometres (1,739 mi) of coastline that stretches along the South Atlantic and Indian Oceans; to the north by the neighbouring countries of Namibia, Botswana, and Zimbabwe; and to the east and northeast by Mozambique and Eswatini.
-It also completely enclaves the country Lesotho.
-It is the southernmost country on the mainland of the Old World, and the second-most populous country located entirely south of the equator, after Tanzania.
-South Africa is a biodiversity hotspot, with unique biomes, plant and animal life.
-With over 60 million people, the country is the world's 24th-most populous nation and covers an area of 1,221,037 square kilometres (471,445 square miles).
-Pretoria is the administrative capital, while Cape Town, as the seat of Parliament, is the legislative capital.
-Bloemfontein has traditionally been regarded as the judicial capital.
-The largest city, and site of highest court is Johannesburg.
+South Africa, officially the Republic of South Africa (RSA), is the southernmost country in Africa.
+Its nine provinces are bounded to the south by 2,798 kilometres (1,739 miles) of coastline that stretches along the South Atlantic and Indian Ocean; to the north by the neighbouring countries of Namibia, Botswana, and Zimbabwe; to the east and northeast by Mozambique and Eswatini; and it encloses Lesotho.
+Covering an area of 1,221,037 square kilometres (471,445 square miles), the country has a population of over 63 million people.
+Pretoria is the administrative capital, while Cape Town, as the seat of Parliament, is the legislative capital, and Bloemfontein is regarded as the judicial capital.
+The largest, most populous city is Johannesburg, followed by Cape Town and Durban.

 More about South Africa